Skip to main content

 Content-TypeRequired.
 Specifies the JSON format."application/json"

 acceptOptional.
-Specifies the response format."application/json"
+Specifies the response format.
+Defaults to JSON if not specified."application/json"

 Run endpoint parameters